googleapis/google-cloud-cpp-common/doc/cutting-a-release.md

 ## Generate and upload the documentation to googleapis.dev

-**TODO(#43) - Create a refdocs push for google-cloud-cpp-common**

-Manually run a Kokoro job `cloud-devrel/client-libraries/cpp/google-cloud-cpp-common/refdocs` in the Cloud C++ internal testing dashboard and specify the branch name (e.g.
+Manually run a Kokoro job `cloud-devrel/client-libraries/cpp/google-cloud-cpp-common/publish-refdocs` in the Cloud C++ internal testing dashboard and specify the branch name (e.g.
 `v0.11.x`) in the `Committish` field.
 This job will generate and upload the doxygen documentation to the staging bucket for googleapis.dev hosting.
 The uploaded documentation will generally be live in an hour at the